Tomasz P. Szynalski

 My full name is Tomasz P. Szynalski, but you can call me Tom.
 I live in Wroclaw, Poland.
 I have earned a Master’s Degree in business administration at the Wroclaw University of Technology.
-Since 1998, I have worked mainly as an English-Polish translator, sometimes also as an English teacher, web designer and programmer.
+Since 1998, I have worked mainly as an English-Polish translator, sometimes also as an English teacher, web designer and software developer.
 In 2000, I started this website, together with Michal Ryszard Wojcik.

 I also made TypeIt, an online tool for typing foreign characters (and phonetic symbols) easily.